TeamMood/teammood.github.com/_posts/2020-01-31-agile-retrospectives-4-steps-to-follow.md

 layout: post
 image: /uploads/teammood-agile-retrospectives-4-steps-to-follow.jpg
 excerpt: >-
-  ideal structure for efficient sprint retrospectives and the outcomes you can get.
+  Agile retrospectives help agile teams to identify potential improvements in the way the team works.
+Discover its ideal structure for efficient sprint retrospectives and the outcomes you can get.
 keywords: 'retrospective, agile, scrum'
 canonical_url:
 redirect_from: